 The Objective and Key Results (OKR) model is a powerful way to express the goals of any company or organization.
 It can help achieve mission and vision, aid in employee engagement, and bring to the surface the top priorities of a company.
-5 key benefits include focus, alignment, commitment, tracking, and stretching.
+OKR’s five key benefits include focus, alignment, commitment, tracking, and stretching — or as John Doerr likes to call them, “the five superpowers” of OKRs.

-But if you’re just starting out, you may be left to wonder, What makes OKRs so beneficial in not only setting but achieving the most audacious goals of teams and individuals?
+But if you’re just starting out, you may be left to wonder, What makes OKRs so beneficial — not only setting, but achieving, the most audacious goals of teams and individuals?
 Why should I start using OKRs?

 In an interview with Harvard Business Review, John Doerr says there are five key OKR benefits.
 These five benefits spell out the acronym “F.A.C.T.S.” so that when using OKRs, we can say that OKRs give us “just the F.A.C.T.S.”